parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/keycloak_click_create.png

-3. On the Add Client page that opens enter the below values then click the  Save  button.
+3. On the Add Client page that opens enter the below values then click the 'Save' button.

-**Client ID – agility2023**
+**Client ID – appworld2024**

 **Client Protocol – openid-connect.**

 .. image:: ../images/ualab08.png

-4. On the Agility2023 clients page that opens, enter or select these values on the Settings tab:
+4. On the appworld2024 clients page that opens, enter or select these values on the Settings tab, then scroll down and click 'Save' (note that there is an underscore before 'codexch' in the path):

-Client ID - agility2023
+Client ID - appworld2024

 Access Type – confidential